jryzkns/love.unrequited/README.md

 - functions to handle animation changes and user input.
 - More To be added

+##Template Usage
+- `git clone` this repo as your project directory, rename as you like
+- change the `project` variable in Makefile into the name of the project directory and simply run make inside th directory

 As this module grows, I will start to actually write documentation and tutorials on how to use this module.
 Bear with me

 jryzkns 2018